 Everything was made from scratch.
 No cake mixes or canned soup.
 It became an obsession of mine, although I have been a little more relaxed once I started working full time.

 A few years ago, I posted strawberry cupcakes with cream cheese frosting.
 No cake mix.
 No Jello.
 All fresh strawberries.

 My homemade Strawberry Cream Cheese Frosting made with fresh strawberries became popular enough to deserve its own post.
 It really is the best strawberry cream cheese frosting recipe!

-It’s a sweet and tangy cream cheese frosting with a sweet berry finish.
+It’s a sweet and tangy small batch cream cheese frosting with a sweet berry finish.
 It pairs well with a lot of flavors – chocolate, lemon, vanilla, even coconut.

 Much like my raspberry cream cheese frosting, there is a little bit of cooking involved.

 However, it’s the best way to get the most fruit flavor for your homemade strawberry frosting.

 You also don’t have to worry about chunks of strawberry getting stuck in your piping bag (affiliate link).